AdamKopf/gmail-filterere/README.md

     - Visit the OpenAI platform at [https://platform.openai.com/account/api-keys](https://platform.openai.com/account/api-keys).
 If you already have an account, log in using your credentials.
 If you don't, you'll need to sign up and create an account.

 2. **Create a New Secret Key**:
     - Once logged in, you'll be directed to the API keys section of your OpenAI account.
 Look for the "Create new secret key" button and click on it.
-This action will generate a new API key for you to use with applications like clearmail.
+This action will generate a new API key for you to use with applications like filterere.

 3. **Copy Your Key**:
     - After creating your new secret key, a window will pop up showing your newly generated API key.
 Use the "Copy" button to copy your key to your clipboard.
-Make sure to save it in a secure place, as you will need to enter this key into your clearmail configuration.
+Make sure to save it in a secure place, as you will need to enter this key into your filterere configuration.

-#### Integrating the API Key into clearmail
+#### Integrating the API Key into filterere

-1. **Open Your .env File**: Navigate to the root directory of your clearmail project and open the `.env` file in a text editor.
+1. **Open Your .env File**: Navigate to the root directory of your filterere project and open the `.env` file in a text editor.
 If you haven't created this file yet, you can copy and rename the `.env.example` file to `.env`.

 2. **Enter Your OpenAI API Key**: Locate the line starting with `OPENAI_API_KEY=` and paste your copied API key right after the equals sign (`=`) without any spaces.
 It should look something like this: